What’s happening?

 -

-Potentially - late June 2027.
+We are planning for late June, 2027.
 We will take time to celebrate, express gratitude, and pray together before that day.

 -